Do engineers use Excel? Yes! Engineers process a lot of data and use many equations. And Excel is the best tool to manage and crunch numbers.

 - Add more variables to a calculation

-- More deeply investigate calculated values as I have access to the code
+- More deeply investigate calculated values, as you have access to the code

 #5 Everyone uses Excel